-Currently, the Omaha Chapters of Zeta Phi Beta Sorority sponsor three Nests in the Omaha metropolitan area, which have been in operation since 1992.
-Since induction these sites have served over 7000 women locally, and have been maintained by Zeta members who dedicate thousands of volunteer hours each year.
+Currently, the Omaha Chapters of Zeta Phi Beta Sorority sponsors one Nest in the Omaha metropolitan area, which has been in operation since 1992.
+Since induction this site has served over 7000 women locally, and has been maintained by Zeta members who dedicate thousands of volunteer hours each year.

-To find out more about our local Stork’s Nest, contact our coordinator, Bridget Brown.
+To find out more about our local Stork’s Nest, contact our coordinator, Kina Watson-DeBerry.

 Frequently Asked Questions

 What are the objectives of the the Stork’s Nest Program?

 - Provides prenatal education and incentives to low income pregnant women.

 - Motivates women to get early, regular prenatal care through earned incentives.

 - Educates women on self-care during pregnancy, childbirth, and postpartum.

 Who is eligible to participate in the Stork’s Nest Program?

 To be eligible women will need to be pregnant or parenting a child less than 24 months of age and be Medicaid eligible.
 Pregnant women are referred to the Storks Nest through their local health care facility.